 Digital Commerce in a single line can be understood as a fully automated E-Commerce taking care of the entire cycle of a consumer’s purchasing decisions.

 Digital Commerce is purchasing and selling goods on all digital channels like mobile internet, e-commerce platforms, etc. Digital Commerce takes all the activities from developing customer experience to marketing, sales, and promotion to optimizing proper product delivery.

 Using digital commerce, customers can buy goods and services through a self-service and interactive experience.
-It also covers the people, processes, and technologies that help with analytics, development content, product descriptions, customer experience, customer acquisition, retention, and pricing at each touchpoint during the customer purchasing journey.
+It also covers the people, processes, and technologies that help with social media analytics, development content, product descriptions, customer experience, customer acquisition, retention, and pricing at each touchpoint during the customer purchasing journey.